microsoft/WinDbg-Samples/TTD/README.md

 All samples include Visual Studio project files and can be built using C++20 or later.
 Each directory contains detailed build instructions and usage examples.
 The header files are also compatible with Clang for Windows.

+For convenience, you can run build.cmd in the root of the TTD folder to build all samples.
+This requires
+- You have Visual Studio 2022 or later installed.
+- Run it from a developer command prompt.
+- Have nuget.exe in your PATH.

 ## Prerequisites

 ### System Requirements